Namibia Entry Requirements

 Tobacco

-Must be for personal consumption.
+Must be for personal use.
+Resale triggers heavy fines.

 Currency